Wat Buddhanusorn: Historic highlights

 Wat Buddhanusorn has enjoyed visits from many dignitaries, including Queen Sirikit of Thailand in 1993, during the temple’s tenth anniversary.
 She dedicated a stone and planted a tree to commemorate the event, making it the only temple outside Thailand where the Queen has given such a blessing.
 Somdech Phramaha Thiracarya, abbot of Wat Chana Songkhram, visited and blessed the temple in 1993.
 In 1996 Princess Soamsawali dedicated the temple’s spire, in addition to planting trees on previous visits.
 Princess Bajakitiyabha has also visited and planted trees.
 In 1997 Somdech Phramaha Rajmangalacarya, presided over the largest gathering of Thai monks in the San Francisco Bay Area, over 150 monks, for the demarcation of the temple.

+Programs

+The temple has a performing arts school for children.